dianavw8/Timed-Coding-Quiz/README.md

 # Timed-Coding-Quiz

 ## Description
-The Password Generator application enables users to generate random passwords based on criteria that they’ve selected.
+The Timed Coding Quiz is a fun web application game that helps users test their knowledge on coding.
+This timed game includes five questions and a score tracker at the end.

 ## Purpose
-The Password Generator application runs in a browser and features dynamically updated HTML and CSS powered by JavaScript code.
-It has a clean and polished, responsive user interface that adapts to multiple screen sizes.
+The Timed Coding Quiz application runs in a browser and features a fun quizzing game that allows the user to apply their knowledge of coding.
+The game provides five questions, which are timed and will deduct three seconds over all time if answered incorrectly.
+This engages the user to try their best and also gives them a chance to record their scores.

 ## Installation
-To install my project use the following link: https://github.com/dianavw8/Password-Generator and follow these simple directions:
+To install my project use the following link: https://github.com/dianavw8/Timed-Coding-Quiz and follow these simple directions:

 Above the list of files, click on the "Code" button.